abhishek-bakaya/troubleshooting_guide/machine_config_manual_sync.md

 ## Diagnostic Steps

-- Check the mcp (MAchineConfigPool).
+- Check the mcp (MachineConfigPool).
 The following message shows that the rendered mc (MachineConfig) used is not found.
 ```
 $ oc get mcp
 NAME     CONFIG                 UPDATED   UPDATING   DEGRADED   MACHINECOUNT   READYMACHINECOUNT   UPDATEDMACHINECOUNT   DEGRADEDMACHINECOUNT